firecmsco/firecms/README.md

 If you need general support you can open a GitHub issue or ask you question on [Reddit](https://www.reddit.com/r/firecms/)

-Do you need consulting setting up your Firestore based CMS in no time?
+Do you need consulting setting up your Firestore-based CMS in no time?
 We are happy to help!
 `hello@camberi.com`